justeat/JustTweak/README.md

 If you have used the code generator tool, the generated stack includes all the feature flags.
 Simply allocate the accessor object (which name you have defined in the `.json` configuration and use it to access the feature flags.

 ```
-let accessor = GeneratedConfigurationAccessor()
+let accessor = GeneratedTweakAccessorContent()
 if accessor.meaningOfLife == 42 {
     ...
 }
 ```

-See `GeneratedConfigurationAccessor.swift` and `GeneratedConfigurationAccessor+Constants.swift` for an example of generated code.
+See `GeneratedTweakAccessorContent.swift` and `GeneratedTweakAccessorContent+Constants.swift` for an example of generated code.

 ### Usage (advanced)